Novel cluster-algebraic letters for 5- and 6-point QCD processes: Candidate letters for six-point one-mass processes

 So after the dust settles, we are ready to provide the genuinely 6-point 1-mass LI letters of our predicted alphabet, which do not belong to any 5-point 2-mass LI subalphabets.
 We have 9 parity even rational letters, { } { } which evidently have degrees between 2 and 5 in the Mandelstam variables.

 Next, we have 8 parity-odd rationalisable letters, expressible as ratios where the numerator and denominator products of between four and seven factors, each of which is of order 2, 3 or 4 in the Mandelstam variables.
-We found it simpler to express them in terms of six $\epsilon_I$ as well as $\Delta_6$, but since they remain quite complicated we have chosen to include them in the ancillary file \texttt{AB6p1mPure.m} together with the rational ones we provided above.
+We found it simpler to express them in terms of six $\epsilon_I$ as well as $\Delta_6$, but since they remain quite complicated we have chosen to include them in the ancillary file \texttt{AB6p1mGenuine.m} together with the rational letters we quoted above.

 Finally, we have 6+6 nonrationalisable letters in parity conjugate pairs,